Rice University logo

 8. Be able to explain the two modes of solar eruptions and the consequences of each.

-9. Be able to use a GPS device to find location of hidden objects.
+9. Demonstrate use of a GPS device to find location of hidden objects.

 10. Be able to understand the interaction of the solar wind with the Earth's magnetosphere and predict consequences of solar flares and CMEs.